 It is also recognised by Luxembourg law as equivalent to the Luxembourg secondary school leaving certificate so long as certain conditions are met.

 Whilst there is a possibility to join international classes from the first year of secondary, the preparatory classes at LTC begin in the 4th and 3rd year, with the IB programme constituting the 2nd and 1st year (or final two years).
 You can find out more about the early years of secondary school here.
-Pupils at this stage will be expected to have little knowledge of German and will have intensive classes in this language.
+Pupils at this stage will not be expected to have in-depth knowledge of German and will have intensive classes in this language.

 IB preparatory years

 During the 4th and 3rd year (ages 14/15-16/17 years) students will have classes in French, English, maths, experimental science, geography, history, economics, ICT, art and sports.
-As with the Athenee, more weighting is given to marks attained in French, English, maths and science.
+As with the Athenée, more weighting is given to marks attained in French, English, maths and science.